 Cyprus.
 In this case, the urban spaces of the island’s capital Nicosia became subject of a qualitative analysis of their function as contested spaces in which migrants, anti-racist, and racist groups encounter and confront each other.
 The interplay of online and offline activities reproduces both digital and non-digital materialities that have tangible impacts on the country’s wider discourse on migration.

 Greece.
-The country was not only hit hard by a economic crisis that shook the very fundaments of Greek society – at the same time it has to deal with a massive influx of migrants, since the country belongs to the traditional entry countries in the EU’s South-Eastern periphery.
+The country was not only hit hard by an economic crisis that shook the very fundaments of Greek society – at the same time it has to deal with a massive influx of migrants, since the country belongs to the traditional entry countries in the EU’s South-Eastern periphery.
 Online media play a crucial role in migration related debates that are coined by outbursts of racial violence; these are strongly linked to the pressure of economic despair that affected social cohesion in the country in general.
 Right-wing groups repeatedly blamed increased migration as one factor that allegedly catalysed the country’s economic demise, which triggered anti-racist reactions from the political left.
 However, migrants themselves often find it difficult to express their own views, i.e. to have their own voices in these heated discussions; they are talked about but seldom have the chance to make their own case.

 UK.
 This case study examines tensions between migrants and their host society that have an impact on integration.
 Migration has become a top issue on the UK’s political agenda in recent years, especially in the context of the general debate on the countries continued EU membership.
 As migrants from within and outside Europe seek to find a better future in the UK, parts of the British population as well as political class have expressed increasing scepticism towards the overall benefits of this trend for their country – up to the point that anti-migration sentiments become clearly visible on the public stage.
 However, the British case study also discusses the potential for political mobilization as well as the chances for dialogue within migrant networks for community building; in this regard a real potential for the formation of digital counter publics becomes observable.